Bhorshrm/Employee-Microservice/README.md

 Maven 3.6.3
 Postgres

-1. the repo & run mvn clean install in terminal
+1. Clone the repo & run mvn clean install in terminal
 2. Run Application
 3. And Go to http://localhost:8080/swagger-ui.html#/ on browser
 4. And Test the APIs using Postman